 If you drop all courses before your first session begins, you are canceling your enrollment in summer and all aid will be reduced to zero.
 Visit the Summer Sessions website to learn how to cancel your enrollment.
 Failing to show up for class is not considered an official cancellation.

 What happens if I stop attending, or never attended any classes, but did not cancel my enrollment?

 You must submit a Withdrawal Request through CalCentral for each session to officially withdraw.
 If you failed to pass all courses in a given semester and did not complete the official withdrawal process, you are considered unofficially withdrawn for financial aid purposes.
 You will be billed for all or a portion of your financial aid if you stopped attending or never attended any classes.

 - Be Informed Before Making a Decision

-It is a good idea to discuss your decision about dropping courses or withdrawing with your college or major advisor and with the Financial Aid and Scholarships Office before you decide whether to drop enrollment or withdraw completely from the Summer Sessions.
-Visit Cal Student Central for an appointment with a financial aid advisor.
+It is a good idea to discuss your decision about dropping courses or withdrawing with your college or major advisor and with the Financial Aid and Scholarships Office before you decide whether to drop a course or withdraw completely.
+We encourage you to review the resources below:

 - Withdrawal FAQs